by Jason Wasserman MD PhD FRCPC

 The diagnosis of medullary carcinoma is usually made after a small tissue sample is removed during an examination called a colonoscopy.
 The procedure used to remove the tissue may be called a biopsy or polypectomy.
 The tissue sample is then sent to a pathologist for examination under the microscope.
 The diagnosis can also be made after the entire tumour is removed along with a portion of the normal colon in a procedure called a colectomy.

-When examined under the microscope, medullary carcinoma of the colon is made up of large tumour cells connected together in groups called sheets.
+When examined under the microscope, medullary carcinoma of the colon is made up of large tumour cells connected in groups called sheets.
 The tumour cells do not form glands (the structures normally found in the colon).
 The nucleus of the tumour cell (the part of the cell that holds the genetic material) is often large and round and clumps of genetic material called nucleoli are often seen.
 As the tumour grows it pushes into the surrounding normal colon (pathologists often describe this as a “pushing border”) and immune cells called lymphocytes are often seen throughout the tumour.
 When a test called immunohistochemistry is performed, the tumour cells typically show a loss of normal colonic markers such as cytokeratin 20 (CK20) and CDX-2.

 In pathology, the term differentiated is used when comparing a tumour with normal, healthy cells.
 Medullary carcinoma is described as poorly differentiated because, unlike the normal, healthy cells in the colon, it does not form any round structures called glands.

 In pathology, the term invasion is used to describe the spread of cancer cells into organs or tissues surrounding the location where the tumour started.
-Because medullary carcinoma starts in a thin layer of tissue on the inside surface of the colon called the mucosa, invasion is defined as the spread of cancer cells into the other layers of tissue in the colon (see picture below) or any other organs outside of the colon.
+Because medullary carcinoma starts in a thin layer of tissue on the inside surface of the colon called the mucosa, invasion is defined as the spread of cancer cells into the other layers of tissue in the colon or any other organs outside of the colon.
 Invasion can only be seen after the tumour has been examined under a microscope by a pathologist.

 When examining the tumour under the microscope, your pathologist will look to see how far the cancer cells have spread from the mucosa into the surrounding tissue.
 This is called the level of invasion.
 The level of invasion is important because tumours that invade deeper into the wall of the colon are more likely to spread to other parts of the body such as lymph nodes, the liver, or the lungs.
 The level of invasion is also used to determine the pathologic tumour stage (pT).